 2) Go to events held by organizations on campus and in Berkeley.

-- I would also suggest to be adventurous and attend events that are occurring on campus and in Berkeley.
-Often times, clubs hold events and talks that all students can attend.
+- I would also suggest being adventurous and attending events that are occurring on campus and in Berkeley.
+Oftentimes, clubs hold events and talks that all students can attend.
 This would be a great way to network, build your knowledge on something that interests you, and meet new people!

 3) Form study groups.

 - When it comes to academics, studying with other people is an effective way of retaining information.
 When you study with others, you can understand the material better because you are either the one teaching it or you’re relearning the information in a different setting.

 - Personally, I found it very rewarding to find a hobby that I enjoyed on campus.
 For me, it was joining Cal’s Boxing Team.
 I didn’t try out looking for friends or anything.
 It was solely for me.
 When I eventually got on the team, friends came along with it!
 I found a group of people that enjoyed the sport just as much as I did.

 - If you ever have time, go explore different cities with a few friends.
 Invite them through Facebook or just create an event.
 There are so many cool cities to venture out to.
 It just takes a few moments to invite a few friends.
 Take the initiative and be bold!
 San Francisco and Oakland are two that are homes to amazing food and cultural diversity.

 It’s normal to feel like you’re not progressing in your academics or social life but if I must say so myself, Cal is so competitive that these feelings are bound to occur.
 Not saying it’s going to be like this forever, but it may take a little more effort on your hand to reach out to friends and to excel academically.
 Take risks and if things aren’t coming to you, sometimes, you just have to chase after them.
 Keep your head up because Cal is a wonderful university that has yet to be entirely explored.